Offering support to identify your options

 Personal Skills Award (PSA)

-The Birmingham Project offers a unique opportunity for first year undergraduate students; working with employers on a collaborative group project you will enhance your skills, discover your strengths and develop your confidence.
+The Birmingham Project offers a unique opportunity for first-year undergraduate students.
+By working with employers on a collaborative group project, you will enhance your skills, discover your strengths and develop your confidence.

 The B-Enterprising team provides specialist advice, support and guidance to give you the confidence to develop your own ideas, whether you want to set up your own successful business or social enterprise, or help to lead others.
 The team offers a range of programmes and services designed to support you - from assisting business start-ups to enterprising skills in the curriculum - and you’ll have access to training, mentoring and start-up funding to help you shape your plans.